iterative/dvc.org/content/docs/command-reference/remote/default.md

 ## Options

-- `-u`, `--unset` - unsets default remote.
+- `-u`, `--unset` - unset the current default remote from a config file.

-- `--global` - use a global config file (e.g. `~/.config/dvc/config`) instead of
+- `--global` - save remote configuration to the global config file (e.g.
-  `.dvc/config`.
+  `~/.config/dvc/config`) instead of `.dvc/config`.

 - `--system` - save remote configuration to the system config (e.g.
   `/etc/xdg/dvc/config`) instead of `.dvc/config`.

-- `--project` - use a project's config file (`.dvc/config`).
+- `--project` - save remote configuration to the project's config file (`.dvc/config`) (this is the default behavior).

-- `--local` - use a local [config file](/doc/command-reference/config) instead
+- `--local` - save remote configuration to the a local [config file](/doc/command-reference/config) instead of `.dvc/config`.
-  of `.dvc/config`.
 It is located in `.dvc/config.local` and is Git-ignored.
 This is useful when you need to specify private config options in your config that you don't want to track and share through Git (credentials, private locations, etc).

 - `-h`, `--help` - prints the usage/help message and exit.